leon9078/Z87X-OC_Catalina/README.md

 ## If you want Hibernation, first prepare OpenCore for the detection

 - In config.plist set:
-  - Kernel > Patch > Entry[0] | <false>
+  - Kernel > Patch > [Disable RTC wake scheduling] | false
   - Misc > Boot > HibernateMode | RTC

-\>>> Now, to actually enable hibernation, check "pmset -g" settings and make sure you have one of those scenarios
+"restoreMachineState" MUST be enabled ONLY for hibernation (and not normal sleep).
+Because of this you have 2 options, see below

-1. hibernatemode 0, standby 1, autopoweroff 1 (for hibernation after standbydelay time)
+1. Default behaviour (for hibernation after standbydelay time):
-2. hibernatemode 25 (for instant hibernation)
+  - hibernatemode 0
+  - standby 1
+  - autopoweroff 1

+Hack will first sleep then, after standbydelay time, will hibernate.
+To prevent Kernel Panic (Sleep Wake failure in EFI) or hang on a black screen after exit hibernation, we need to enable HibernationFixup.kext
+  - config.plist > Kernel > Add > [HibernationFixup] > Enabled | true
+  - config.plist > Kernel > Patch > [restoreMachineState] > Enabled | false
+HibernationFixup ensures "restoreMachineState" patch is being applied dynamically (it only works for hibernation, but not for normal sleep)

+2. Pure hibernation (never going to normal sleep):
+  - config.plist > Kernel > Add > [HibernationFixup] > Enabled | false
+  - config.plist > Kernel > Patch > [restoreMachineState] > Enabled | true
+  - ``` $ sudo pmset hibernatemode 25 ```